-Furthermore, these changes may be disruptive to our operations.
-For example, our workforce reductions could yield unanticipated consequences, such as attrition beyond planned staff reductions, the loss of institutional knowledge or expertise, increased difficulties in our day-to-day operations, greater-than-anticipated costs incurred in connection with implementing the workforce reductions and real estate reduction plan and reduced employee morale.
-These changes could place substantial demands on our management and employees, which could lead to the diversion of our management's and employees' attention from other business priorities.
-Our workforce reductions could also harm our ability to attract and retain qualified management and personnel who are critical to our business.
-Our business, financial condition and results of operations could be materially and adversely affected by any failure to attract or retain qualified personnel.
-In addition, while certain positions have been eliminated in connection workforce reduction, certain functions necessary to our reduced operations remain, and we may be unsuccessful in distributing the duties and obligations of departed employees among our remaining employees or to external service providers, which could result in disruptions to our operations.
-We may also discover that the workforce reduction will make it difficult for us to pursue new opportunities and initiatives and require us to hire qualified replacement personnel, which may require us to incur additional and unanticipated costs and expenses.
+Furthermore, we may also discover that the workforce reduction will make it difficult for us to pursue new opportunities and initiatives and require us to hire qualified replacement personnel, which may require us to incur additional and unanticipated costs and expenses.
 We may further discover that, despite the implementation of our workforce reduction, we may require additional capital to continue expanding our business, and we may be unable to obtain such capital on acceptable terms, if at all.
 In addition, our real estate reduction plan could harm our brand reputation, result in unanticipated charges or disputes, constrain our ability generate new supply, and reduce demand in buyers.
-If we decide to open retail locations in the future locations.
+If we decide to open retail locations in the future, we may not be able to secure leases on comparable terms in comparable locations.
 Our failure to successfully accomplish any of the above activities and goals may have a material adverse impact on our business, financial condition, and results of operations.

-We may not be able to sustain our revenue growth rate or effectively manage growth or new opportunities.
+We may not be able to return to historic levels of revenue growth rate or effectively manage growth or new opportunities.

-While we experienced negative revenue growth in 2020, our revenue grew in 2019, 2021, and 2022.
-Such recent annual revenue growth should not be considered indicative of our future performance.
+Our past revenue growth should not be considered indicative of future performance.
+While we experienced revenue growth in 2019, 2021 and 2022, our revenue for fiscal 2023 decreased compared to 2022.
 Our online marketplace represents a substantial departure from the traditional resale market for luxury goods.
 While our business grew rapidly prior to the COVID-19 pandemic, the resale market for luxury goods may not continue to develop in a manner that we expect or that otherwise would be favorable to our business.
-Our relatively short operating history and the changes in our market make it difficult to assess our future performance.
+Changes in our market make it difficult to assess our future performance.
 You should consider our business and prospects in light of the risks and difficulties we may encounter.
-Aside from the negative impact the COVID-19 pandemic has had and may continue to have on our revenues, as we grow our business, our future revenue growth rates may slow due to a number of factors, including the maturation of our business, increased market adoption against which future growth will be measured, increasing competition, slowing demand for items on our online marketplace from existing and new customers, changes to our commission structure, take rate or business model, changes in our total product mix, or our failure to capitalize on growth opportunities.
+As we grow our business, our revenue growth rates may continue to decline in future periods due to a number of factors, including our inability to attract and retain consignors, general economic conditions, including a recession, increased market adoption against which future growth will be measured, increasing competition, slowing demand for items on our online marketplace from existing and new customers, changes to our commission structure, take rate or business model, changes in our total product mix, including as a result of our strategic shift to focus on higher value items or our failure to capitalize on growth opportunities.
 Our rapid growth has placed significant demands on our management and our operational and financial infrastructure.
 Continued growth could strain our ability to maintain reliable service levels for our consignors and buyers, develop and improve our operational, financial and management controls, enhance our reporting systems and procedures and recruit, train and retain highly skilled personnel.
 Failure to effectively manage the growth of our business and operations would negatively affect our reputation and brand, business, financial condition and operating results.